 Trying to transform your smile on a budget?
 If you don’t mind working with a less established company, take a look at AlignerCo.

-Since they began selling aligners in 2014, SmileDirectClub has successfully treated over 750,000 customers.
+Since they began selling aligners in 2014, SmileDirectClub has successfully treated more than one million customers.
 They don’t quite have the same efficiency, but they’ve got convenient treatment options and a wealth of experience.

 - SmileDirectClub has established 300+ SmileShops across the U.S., where you can receive a free teeth scan instead of completing an impression kit.
-The only way to get started with byte is by taking impressions of your teeth from home.
+Plus, they have a network of more than 1,000 dentist’s offices, where you can also start your treatment.
+The only way to get started with Byte is by taking impressions of your teeth from home.

 - Over the years, SmileDirectClub has accumulated some poor customer service reviews.
 While it appears they’ve made improvements, some customers still report delays in communication and complaint resolution.